El Planeta (film): Production

 Ulman wrote, produced, and directed the feature, which stars herself and her mother in the latter's debut performance on the silver screen.
-The film was shot in black and white in Gijon, the Spanish town where Ulman grew up.
+The film was shot in black and white in Gijón, the Spanish town where Ulman grew up.

 Release

-The film had its premiere in the 2021 Sundance Film Festival on January 30, 2021 in the World Cinema Dramatic Competition section.
+The film had its premiere in the 2021 Sundance Film Festival on January 30, 2021, in the World Cinema Dramatic Competition section.

 On March 17, 2021, Utopia acquired the US distribution rights to the film.
 On July 16, 2021, Static Vision announced their acquisition of the Australian and New Zealand rights to the film.

 The film was selected for screening at the Brisbane International Film Festival and the Sydney Film Festival in October and November 2021 respectively.
 The film was also selected to screen at the 2021 edition of the Melbourne International Film Festival, before the in-person element of the festival was cancelled.